08 Jun ARE YOU A SMALL BUSINESS TRYING TO COMPETE WITH LARGER BRANDS? IF SO, READ THIS…

 As a web design agency who has led (and participated in) website design and development projects for businesses big and small, you can spend €250 for a DIY service or €50,000 or more for a professional web design agency to do the heavy lifting for you.

-One thing i want to emphasize is around the €50,000 website design and development price tag.
+One thing i want to emphasise is around the €50,000 website design and development price tag.

 Many Irish businesses incorrectly equate a big price tag with being delivered a brand new shiny website that incorporates digital and SEO best practices.